 Women’s Issues in Rehabilitation

-On April 7, 2005, the Executive Committee of Division 22 approved the formation of a section designed to address issues faced by women as providers, pre-service students and supervisees, colleagues and consumers of Rehabilitation Psychology.
+On April 7, 2005, the Executive Committee of Div.
+22 approved the formation of a section designed to address issues faced by women as providers, pre-service students and supervisees, colleagues and consumers of Rehabilitation Psychology.
 The section will provide professional support for women who identify as Rehabilitation Psychologists in two ways.
 First, women will be supported through a formal network that exists to aid their promotion and advancement of women from student status through administration and governance in Rehabilitation Psychology.
 Second, the section will make training and information crucial to learning and success in Rehabilitation Psychology consistently and freely available to women in the interest of supporting and advancing their professional growth.
 Purposes of the Section include:

 - Develop and expand education and training on women, across the lifespan, as providers and recipients of Rehabilitation Psychology, through mentoring, meetings, conferences, conference sessions and the preparation and publication of technical and professional manuals, reports, guides, etc., pertaining to a broad range of women’s issues within Rehabilitation Psychology,